cjaiello/ChromeExtensionNameReplacement/README.md

-# Chrome Extension for SpongeBob Replacement
+# Chrome Extension for Name Replacement
 By Christina

 ## Technologies